 Publications

-The Simons Foundation encourages researchers to make publications free to the public, also called open access.
-If you are unable to access the official journal articles, we recommend that you contact the author listed last on the article to request a copy.
+For accessibility, the Simons Foundation encourages researchers to make their publications open access.
+If you cannot access a journal article, we recommend reaching out to the last author listed on the paper to request a copy.

 Show More